 WHO TO CONTACT

-- If you have an urgent need for spiritual guidance or support, email Father Chris or Father Andrew or call the parish office–703-527-6800– to be connected to the clergy person on call.
+- If you have an urgent need for spiritual guidance or support, email Mother Sara, Father Pete, or Father Andrew or call the parish office–703-527-6800– to be connected to the clergy person on call.

 - If you need support from any of St. Mary’s Ministries listed on this page, Contact your Shepherd